The Inflation Reduction Act

 Medicare Prescription Payment Plan election

-IBX members are able to ask for retroactive election into in the Medicare Prescription Payment Plan if you have an urgent prescription fill(s) for which you have already paid and before your program election was received and processed.
+Members are able to ask for retroactive election into in the Medicare Prescription Payment Plan if you have urgent prescription fills for which you have already paid and before your program election was received and processed.

 Under this policy, a retroactive election must be processed if all the following conditions are met:

-• You reasonably believe that any delay in filling the prescription(s) due to the 24-hour timeframe required to process your request to opt in in may seriously jeopardize your life, health, or ability to regain maximum function; and
+- You reasonably believe that any delay in filling the prescription(s) due to the 24-hour timeframe required to process your opt in request may seriously jeopardize your life, health, or ability to regain maximum function; and

-If IBX determines that you failed to request retroactive election within the required timeframe or that a request for retroactive inclusion of an urgent prescription is unreasonable, it must promptly notify you of its determination and provide instructions on how the individual may file a grievance.
+If we determine that you failed to request retroactive election within the required timeframe or that a request for retroactive inclusion of an urgent prescription is unreasonable, we will promptly notify you of our determination and provide instructions on how to file a grievance.

 For additional information visit Medicare.gov/prescription-payment-plan, or call 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 TTY users can call 1-877-486-2048.